 Maryland is also a leading innovator in unmanned flight closer to the surface.
 Naval Air Station Patuxent River and its auxiliary Webster Field Annex are two of the most important UAS sites in the U.S. They are complemented by a University of Maryland test facility designed to catalyze UAS commercialization—projected to create some 2,500 jobs and $2 billion in economic impact in the state by 2025.

 A leader among the states in the percentage of professional and technical workers, Maryland also boasts the nation’s highest concentration of computer information and research scientists, as well as the fourth-highest concentration of aerospace engineers—twice the national average.
-And the University of Maryland College Park’s aerospace engineering programs put it in the top 10 in the country.
+And the University of Maryland College Park’s aerospace engineering are among the best in the country.

 With 350 research centers, 20 military facilities, and 60+ federal agencies, Maryland is tops in total federal obligations for research and development at $16.8 billion.
 Industry giant Lockheed Martin has its headquarters in the state, while both Northrop Grumman and Booz Allen Hamilton employ significant numbers of Maryland’s highly educated, high-tech workers.

-Maryland is also home to 14 of the top 25 aerospace companies and 70 of the top 100 defense contractors in America.
+Maryland is home to 15 of the top 20 aerospace & defense companies.

 Whatever the nature or size of your business—even if it’s still in the planning stages—we can provide vital information and support.